Gabrieltgaldino/NRG_QT/docs/source/software_description/GetCleft.rst

 The software **GetCleft** (https://github.com/NRGlab/Get_Cleft) was developed for detection of cavities and surface-exposed areas.
 And it is used for biding site definition in FlexAID and NRGdock.
 To use it, open the plug-in on the 'Plugin' menu in PyMOL click on the 'GetCleft' button in the left corner of the window.
-Load the structure of the target in Pymol. test
+Load the structure of the target in Pymol.
 Press 'Refresh' in the 'Select a structure' session and the select the target in the 'PyMOL objects/selections:' list.

     .. figure:: /_static/images/GetCleft/GetCleft_menu.png